GSA/Section508.gov/_events/events-iaaf-landing.md

 ## Event Agenda
 <img style="display: block; float: left; margin-right: 12px;" src="{{site.baseurl}}/assets/images/agenda-icon.png" alt="Agenda icon" width="75" height="75" aria-hidden="true"/>

 This year's IAAF will be held May 20-21, 2025 and feature a mix of presenters and speakers, workshops, and discussions led by accessibility professionals in the federal, private, academic and other sectors.

-Session will include:
+Sessions will include:

 * GSA Section 508 Activities Yearly Update
 * Leveraging Project Management to Streamline the GSA Section 508 Annual Assessment as a Project (Part 1)